Sonata-Sonatina Festival

 • Your NSMTA dues must be paid by October 31, 2024 to be eligible.
 Members who joined or renewed after October 31st must pay an additional $25.
 This is a one-time fee per calendar year.

-• Teachers must reside in Illinois and must be able to participate on the day of the festival.
+• Teachers must reside in the Chicago North Shore area and be available to participate on the day of the festival.

 SSF Registration & Fee

-• Teachers are responsible for registering their students, and registrations are only accepted online via the NSMTA Member Portal.
+• Teachers are responsible for registering their students.
+All registrations must be submitted online through the NSMTA Member Portal.
 There are no exceptions to the deadline.

 • A maximum of ten (10) students per teacher may be entered.